Transpek Industry Ltd.

 The Nomination and Remuneration Committee shall consider the following aspects andtraits for selecting a person for appointment in Key Managerial position and other SeniorManagement Positions:

 Qualifications; Age; Experience and Competence; Industry background andManagerial and Leadership abilities The Copy of policy is placed on the website of theCompany www.transpek.com.

 During the year under review your Company has not directly or indirectly -

-a) given any loan to any person or other body corporate other than usual advancesenvisaged in a contract of supply of materials if any;
+a) given any loan to any person or other body corporate other than usual advancesenvisaged in a contract for supply of materials or equipment or job work if any;

 b) given any guarantee or provided security in connection with a loan to any other bodycorporate or person; and